sharonmalio/feature-request-app/README.md

 ## RUNNING THE APPLICATION

 ### WITHOUT DOCKER
+#####  WITHOUT GUNICORN
-1. Git clone: `git clone https://github.com/sharonmalio/feature-request-app.git`
+1. Git clone: `git clone https://github.com/sharonmalio/feature-request-app.git` and change in to the project directory
 2. Install python VENV from the terminal
 `sudo apt-get install python3-venv`
 3. Delete the virtual env in the project folder. (look for a folder called featurequestenv within the root directory of the project): `sudo rm -R featurequestenv`
-4. Create another venv called featurequestenv or whatever name you choose to use.
+4. Create another venv called featurequestenv or a name of your choice.
 `python3 -m venv featurequestenv`
 5. Cd into the virtual environment: `cd featurequestenv`
 6. Activate the virtual environment:`source featurequestenv/bin/activate `